 Maren belonged to an old family line that's had roots on the Wear farm for more than 200 years.
 Her father was the son of Joen Ingebretsen Flater, born 1723,6 who descended from Ingebrigt Joensen, born 1687,7 who owned part of the Wear farm ca. 1700, and in 1777 dissolved into another part of the farm, he owned a total of 1 skp.
 18-1/4 lispd.A Joen's two sons Christen Joensen (Maren's father), born 1759, and Ingebret Joensen, born 1761, took over in 1789 after their father.
 In 1838, Hans Engebretsen, the son of Ingbret Johnsen, owned 12 lisp.
 As of 1900 there were still descendants of Ingebrigt Joensen on the farm.

-The Loe-name occurs in several places in Konnerud of old, and when Gullik had this name, must reasonably be because he has had his childhood home in one of these places.
-A parcel of land by Veierud and Knatholt is still called Loe to this very day, probably after a Gudbrand Loe, who lived on Knatholt first in the 1700s.
+After they were married, the couple was noted to be living at Loe: a parcel of land by Veierud and Knatholt that was still called Loe to this very day (the time of Sigfred's account in 1942), probably after a Gudbrand Loe, who lived on Knatholt first in the 1700s.
 In 1847, Christen C. Loe is mentioned as one of the tenant farmers under Eikholt.

 Marriage of Gullik & Maren (1825)It is certain that in 1826, the year after they married, Gullik and Maren lived under Eikholt in Konnerud where Gullik was working as a carpenter.11 In 1828 he was listed as a farmer and again has the Loe farm name attached to his name, even though he was written as living under Eikholt.12

 Eikholt fell under the general area of Jarlsberg Verk and going even further, Veierud and Knatholt fell under the area of Eikholt (based on the organization of government property registers).
-Gullik's father, Peter, is mentioned as owner of Veierud and Knatholt before 1827 in those registers, meaning the Loe land in Eikholt was Gullik and Maren's residence.13, C
+Gullik's father, Peter, is mentioned as owner of Veierud and Knatholt before 1827 in those registers, proving the Loe land in Eikholt was the Loe residence of Gullik and Maren.13, C

 By report from written records, grandson Carl Christoffersen is quoted: